ska-telescope/ska-sdp-data-product-api/docs/src/Development.rst

 .. code-block:: bash

-    git clone git@gitlab.com:ska-telescope/sdp/ska-sdp-dataproduct-api.git
+    git clone --recursive git@gitlab.com:ska-telescope/sdp/ska-sdp-dataproduct-api.git
-    git submodule update --init --recursive

 Running the application
 =======================

-Configure the environmental variables in the .evn file under the root folder according to your requirements and environment.
+Configure the environmental variables in the .env file under the root folder according to your requirements and environment.
 The default values are:

 .. code-block:: bash